 New genome assemblies for different breeds and pangenomes are being generated because of their scientific interest.
 Presumably what is needed to make use of novel breed-specific sequence detected is to identify markers located in them, and add them to updated SNP chips.
 Breeding organisations that own particular populations and lines that have not been sequenced in public projects might generate the assemblies themselves, e.g. (Derks et al., 2022).
 This is a one-time investment that could also help other kinds of genetic analysis.

 Similarly, functional genomic data is expensive and technically difficult to generate, but does not need to be generated at production-scale.
 Open chromatin assays are usually run only on a handful of samples per tissue or cell type and condition.
 Genetic mapping of molecular traits (like gene expression in eQTL mapping) needs a genotyped population sample, but it is usually on the order of hundreds of samples rather than thousands per tissue.
 However, recent mega-analyses of cattle (Liu et al., 2022) and pig (The FarmGTEx-PigGTEx Consortium et al., 2022) expression datasets suggest that the number of detected associations increase with sample size, suggesting that current sample sizes have low power.

+Finally, there are additional computing costs associated with sequence data analysis that are not negligible, if sequence data is to be used routinely.
+Just storage of sequence data takes up orders of magnitude more space than SNP chip data, and sequence imputation will need to be repeated regularly, as will likely the genome-wide association studies used for pre-selection of variants.
+On the one hand, these are areas of active research where improvements can be expected, but on the other hand, sequence data analysis is a far cry from the relative convenience and routine of handling SNP chip data.

 In summary, if the benefits of genomic prediction with sequence data for particular traits and populations are consistent over time, and if genotyping is not so expensive — for example by updating a SNP chip that already needs updating anyways, or by persistently accurate imputation from sequence data that already exists — they would be worthwhile.
 If, on the other hand, the inconsistent accuracy between populations and traits translates into inconsistent performance over time, or larger investments in sequencing are needed, then the benefits would be questionable.